microverseinc/ror-social-scaffold/README.md

-# Scaffold for social media app with Ruby on Rails
+# Social media app with Ruby on Rails

-> This repo includes initial code for social media app with basic styling.
-Its purpose is to be a starting point for Microverse students.
+This is an app built with the fundamentals of any CRUD application, the user can only see posts if he/she is logged in, the user can create posts, can send, accept or reject friend request,

 ## Built With